 Once reviews start coming in, be timely with responses, thank customers for their feedback, and take note of any areas which pinpoint opportunities for service improvement.

-Citations are often included with beginner local SEO tips because they are easy to implement and are a top 5 local pack ranking factor according to Moz.
+Citations are often included with beginner local SEO tips because they are easy to implement and are a local pack ranking factor.
 They’re considered ‘table stakes’ for local search.
 If you don’t get citations, you don’t get a seat at the table.

 Google and lots of other websites use citations as a source of business information, so it’s important that you have sufficient citations to be found and that those citations are both consistent and accurate.
 Out-of-date or incorrect details can send confusing signals, both to search engines looking to verify your data for local pack purposes and to consumers wishing to find your business with a view to contacting or visiting you.